Midsummer124/Midsummer124/README.md

 - Hello!
-This is Midsummer124
+This is Midsummer124.
 - So this account has been used for personal projects and projects in school or during my internship.
 - It's great to have u check here.
-- if you wanna reach out for me check email below
+- if you wanna reach out for me check email below.
-- I'll reply as soon as I can
+- I'll reply as soon as I can.
 - Midsummer124@outlook.com

 <!---